constrainedcooking/constrainedcooking.github.io/index.md

 <img src="images/recipehome.PNG"/>

 The system also has a vendor role.
-The page below shows how they can fill a form to add an ingredient that they sell.
+The page below shows how they can fill a form to [add an ingredient](http://constrainedcooking.meteorapp.com/#/addvendoritem) that they sell along with viewing a [list](http://constrainedcooking.meteorapp.com/#/listvendor) of items they have.

 <img src="images/additem.PNG"/>

+Lastly, we also implemented a view [profile page](http://constrainedcooking.meteorapp.com/#/profileview).
+This shows general information of the person's account.

 ## [Milestone 2: Add Functionality](https://github.com/constrainedcooking/constrainedcooking/projects/2)